 He has experience of conducting systematic reviews, qualitative research and of using online survey methods.
 He has presented work at national and international conferences, has published in the Journals of Social Science & Medicine, Health Services Research and Policy, and Journal of Palliative Medicine.
 Philip is a reviewer for Health Economics, Social Science & Medicine and Health Expectations and has peer reviewed funding applications for NIHR and the Chief Scientist's Office (Scotland).

-Philip has taught microeconomics at undergraduate and postgraduate level, as well as teaching Health Economics.
-He is Co-coordinator of the Policy and Economics of Healthcare Delivery Module on the MSc in Health Economics & Health Policy, and has supervised several MSc Dissertation projects.
+Philip has taught microeconomics at undergraduate and postgraduate level, as well as lecturing in Health Economics.
+He is a former co-coordinator of the Policy and Economics of Healthcare Delivery Module on the MSc in Health Economics & Health Policy, and regularly supervises MSc Dissertation projects.

 Co-Supervisor for Alastair Canaway's PhD, "Capturing Family Benefits of End of Life Care for use in Economic Evaluation".